FAQs

 How do I register for the event?

-You can register for the 2021 Great Glencoe Challenge by following one of the links within this website.
+You can register for the 2025 Great Glencoe Challenge by clicking the ‘REGISTER’ link on the challenge event page.
 Registration will close within 4 weeks of the event or in the event of the challenge reaching capacity.

 I have registered to take part but don’t want to do it alone, can you match me up with other team members?